Cooking with Fresh Tarragon

-And finally, the beloved recipe for Chicken Salad with Fresh Tarragon and Peas, which was one of the very first recipes I made when I planted French Tarragon in my garden.
-I make this every summer and never get tired of it!
+And finally, this Tarragon Chicken Salad was the very first recipe I made when first tried French Tarragon, and right away I planted tarragon in my garden.
+I make this salad every summer and never get tired of it!

 Tarragon Egg Salad from Simply Recipes

-Barbecued Salmon in Foil with Tarragon, Chives, and Vermouth from Cookin’ Canuck
+Barbecued Salmon in Foil with Tarragon, Chives, and Vermouth ~ Cookin’ Canuck

-Mussels in Tarragon Cream Sauce from Blue Kitchen
+Mussels in Tarragon Cream Sauce ~ Blue Kitchen

 Mediterranean Tuna Salad with Tarragon Vinaigrette ~ The View from Great Island